 - ARCS – citizen science for all

-– developing a Swedish web portal for citizen science.
+– has developed a Swedish web portal for citizen science.

-– developing a European platform for citizen science.
+– this EU-funded project, which has now come to an end, developed a European platform for citizen science.

 - Researchers’ Night mass experiment